guptaadi123/Docker/README.md

 ## IIEC DOCKER PROJECT
  I have learnt the docker under the guidence of **MR.Vimal Daga sir** in campaign **IIEC-RISE 1.0** which is his intiative on youtube.
  If you all want you can go to this link https://www.youtube.com/channel/UCtY-JhEZ3iPLtozWGgd2efQ for more getting more Knowledge regarding the project.
-* This project of docker is to set-up enviroment of wordpress on loacal machine.
+* This project of docker is to set-up enviroment of wordpress on docker  .
-* You  know that  wordpress run on data base so it is necessary to create database here i am using mysql
+* You  know that  wordpress run on data base so it is necessary to create database and to creat the database in docker we have to launch one different container with different image and different conatiner for wordpress so if you want to set in one computer its okay but suppose you want to set up in different 100 computer of your comapny so its a big problem so to overcome this we use docker compose basically it run multiple conatiner in one comand.Docker Compose is used to run multiple containers as a single service.
+* Here we have use volumes so if suppose container is crashed by chance so we have mounted to local volume to docker continer so that if container is crashed our data will be safe and we can  launch container again.
+* VOLUME NAME:-
+* for wordpress i have used html_new_db
+* for database i have used database_new
+* i have use port 8086 you can use any
-* It is been assumed that docker is pre configured in your os here i am using redhat8
+* It is been assumed that docker is pre configured in your os here i am using redhat8.

-* For setting up the enviroment you should have installed docker in your os
+* For setting up the enviroment you should have installed docker in your os.

  ## So to seting up the enviroment : ##
  * You should install docker compose in you os.